 'I would label recycled glass jars and containers and avoid buying anything plastic.
 However, Tupperware’s are excellent for perishable goods like flour, sugar, rice, and spaghetti.'

-'For baskets, I would recommend labeling with a traditional luggage label or opting for baskets with enamelware.
+'For storage baskets, I would recommend labeling with a traditional luggage label or opting for baskets with enamelware.
 These are great to put open packets in, and stop any creepy crawlies making a new home,' she adds.

 10. Keep breakables within reach